dmbarbour/wikilon/docs/AwelonLang.md

 ## Monadic Programming

 The [monad pattern](https://en.wikipedia.org/wiki/Monad_%28functional_programming%29) is convenient for explicit modeling of effects, exceptions, backtracking, lightweight APIs or DSLs, and multi-stage programs.
 However, this pattern requires syntactic support, lest it devolve into an illegible mess of deeply nested functions.
-Consider a lightweight candidate projection for monadic programming:
+Consider a lightweight candidate projection for monadic command sequences:

-        X; Y; Z == X [Y;Z] k == X [Y [Z] k] k
+        X; Y; Z == X [Y;Z] cseq == X [Y [Z] cseq] cseq

 This projection flattens nesting, enabling direct expression of program logic.
-The `k` combinator should bind the continuation `[Y;Z]` to the result of computing `X`.
-To complete our monad, we would define a pure `return` operation together with `k` such that `return [Y] k` locally rewrites to `Y`, and also define at least one alternative to `return` to model an effect.
-For lightweight data plumbing, this projection can be conveniently layered above named locals, such that `Z` has access to let or lambda variables declared at `X` or `Y`.
+The command sequence combinator `cseq` binds our continuation `[Y;Z]` to the result of computing `X`.
+To complete our monad, we must define a pure `return` such that `return [Y] cseq` locally rewrites to `Y`.
+To fit with Awelon's tacit stack programming style, we return the data stack rather than an explicit value.
+This projection conveniently layers with local variables such that `Z` has access to variables defined at `X` or `Y`.

-Of course, this notation conveniently supports only *one* monad.
-I recommend a variant of the operational monad, which is generic and extensible through the operation type.
-Essentially, we implement one alternative to `return`, which is to `yield` with our implicit request on the stack.
-The caller can observe whether we have returned a final result or yielded with a continuation.
+Of course, this projection conveniently supports only one monad.
+I propose a variant of the *operational monad*, which is adaptable and extensible through the operation type.
+See also [Operational Monad Tutorial](https://apfelmus.nfshost.com/articles/operational-monad.html) by Heinrich Apfelmus or [Free and Freer Monads](http://okmij.org/ftp/Computation/free-monad.html) by Oleg Kiselyov.
+With the operational monad, one monad is sufficient for all monadic programming use cases.

-Modulo type safety, implementation is simple.
-Consider:
+In Awelon, we can model the operational monad by defining `yield` as our only alternative to `return`.
+Before we yield, we can place a request continuation on the data stack where our caller knows to find it.
+This provides an opportunity for intervention or interaction between computations.
+Modulo type safety, an implementation of this idea is quite simple:

         return = [none]
         yield = [[null] some]
-        k = w [i] [w [cons] b b [some] b] if
+        cseq = w [i] [w [cons] b b [some] b] if

         Assuming:
             [L][R]none == L             none = w a d
             [L][R][X]some == [X]R       some = w b a d
             [C][L][R]if == [L][R]C      if = [] b b a i
+            [F]i == F                   i = [] w a d
             [A][B]w == [B][A]           w = [] b a
-            [F]i == F                   i = [] w a d

-This implementation distinguishes final return from intermediate yield by optional type.
-When we yield, we include a continuation.
-In this case, our continuation is represented as a reverse-ordered list of tasks, but we could instead use a tree or opaque type.

-*Note:* Representation of the continuation is important for performance!
-We could implement implicit continuations with `yield = [[return] some]` and `[[X] some] [Y] k == [[X [Y] k] some]` (via fixpoint definition of `k`).
-This gives correct behavior.
-Unfortunately, for the common case of deep monadic abstractions, we would produce `[X [Y] k [Z] k]` structures instead of the efficient and projection-friendly `[X [Y [Z] k] k]`.
-Our proposed representation - a reverse-ordered list - can be folded into the latter form.
+In this implementation, final `return` versus intermediate `yield` are distinguished via optional continuation.
+Deep procedural abstractions often result in `yield [X] cseq [Y] cseq [Z] cseq` patterns.
+The resulting continuation is represented by a reverse-ordered list `[[Z] [[Y] [[X] [null] cons] cons] cons]`.
+We can fold this list to `[X [Y [Z] cseq] cseq]`.
+(For contrast, if we start with `yield = [[return] some]`, we're likely to end with `[return [X] cseq [Y] cseq [Z] cseq]`, which is unfriendly for projections and performance.)

-The main challenge for monadic programming in Awelon is providing static type safety.
-We may need dependent types or generalized algebraic data types to support analysis.
-For more details and motivations for the operational monad, peruse [Operational Monad Tutorial](https://apfelmus.nfshost.com/articles/operational-monad.html) by Heinrich Apfelmus or [Free and Freer Monads](http://okmij.org/ftp/Computation/free-monad.html) by Oleg Kiselyov.
+The biggest challenge for monadic programming in Awelon is static type safety.
+Without fancy dependent types or generalized algebraic data types, it's difficult to validate request-response patterns where the response type depends upon the request.
+Eventually, hopefully, Awelon systems will support sufficiently advanced types.
+But in the interim, we must either accept risk of runtime type errors or model operations such that we have simple homogeneous types.

 ## Labeled Data and Records